-Governors serving on the College Board during 2021-22 Name Date of Appointment: (A) Re-Appointment(s): (B), (C), (D), (E), (F), (G) 1 Term of office Date of end of service Method of appointment Committees served Corporation meeting attendance Joanne Coffey served as Clerk to the Corporation in 2021-22.
+Governors serving on the College Board during 2023-24 Name Date of Appointment: (A) Re-Appointment(s): (B), (C), (D), (E), (F), (G) 1 Term of office Date of end of service Method of appointment Committees served Corporation meeting attendance Joanne Coffey served as Director of Governance in 2023-24.
 NOTES: 1.
 Date of appointment data is provided for the last three terms of office in respect of governors who have held office in excess of ten years.
-2. Student Governor Panel consists of Principal, Vice Principal and Clerk to the Corporation
+Student Governor Panel consists of Principal, Vice Principal and Director of Governance.